One of the most frequently asked questions on this website and it's associated Facebook page is "can you recommend some great Route 66 motels?"

 For more info on the Flamingo Inn, click here.

 To discuss the Big Texan Motel without mentioning the adjoining restaurant would be to miss the big picture - the two go hand in hand as an all-round experience known as The Big Texan Steak Ranch.
-The motel itself is designed to look like a main street in a Wild West town, complete with shuttered windows and an actual area for the horses!
-The rooms are not huge but are clean and comfortable.
+Embracing both entities is essential if you're to fully immerse yourself in the all-round experience.

 For more info on The Big Texan Motel, click here.